octoenergy/public-conventions/python.md

 from django import http, shortcuts
 ```

-This keeps the module namespace cleaner and less like to have accidental
+This keeps the module namespace cleaner and less likely to have accidental
 collisions.
 It also makes the module more concise and readable.

-Further, it fosters writing isolated unit tests in that it works well with
+Further, it fosters writing simpler isolated unit tests in that import modules
-`mock.patch.object` to fake/stub/mock _direct_ collaborators of the
+works well with `mock.patch.object` to fake/stub/mock _direct_ collaborators of the
 system-under-test.
 Using the more general `mock.patch` often leads to accidental integration tests
-as an indirect collaborator (several calls away) is patchd.
+as an indirect collaborator (several calls away) is patched.

 Eg: